borealsystems/Director/packages/link/readme.md

 # Boreal Systems Director Link

-This package is effectively an interface to allow the use of local USB, MIDI, and Serial with a Director Core instance over the network.
-It doesn't actually exist yet.
+This package allows you to interface local USB controllers with a remote core over the network, it currently supports Elgato Streamdeck Minis (will support the rest when I have access to them again)

 # Developement
-Don't.
-This is not ready to exist yet.
+Lots of yarn scripts, really bad code.

 # Deployment
-Don't.
+`yarn workspace link run release` will produce executable builds in ./dist